Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 }
 ```

-## 6.3 Controlling Scripts with Configuration Data
+## 6.3 - Controlling Scripts with Configuration Data
+The goal of this section is have one single script that calls each function with appropriate parameters, where the parameters are provided from a configuration file.

 The author starts this section by presenting a couple of functions to round out demonstrating the full automation.

 ### Installing Windows Features
-The next example shows how you can submit a string array to install Windows Features.
+The function below demonstrates how to install Windows Features.
 A couple of things to note:
 - The use of `System.Collections.Generic.List[PSObject]`.
 Per [here](https://gist.github.com/kevinblumenfeld/4a698dbc90272a336ed9367b11d91f1c), it's recommended to use a generic list when you know the type of the elements but not the size of the collection.
 - The use of a custom property `@{l='Name'; e={$Name}}`.
 This is because 'Install-WindowsFeature' doesn't return the Name property.
 ```powershell